How Quitting Alcohol Changes Your Appearance

 - Decrease in bloating

-As you begin to feel the positive change within your body, patients often find their motivation to remain in alcohol rehab increases.
+As you begin to feel the positive change within your body, patients often find their motivation to remain in alcohol rehab in Los Angeles increases.
 Living with alcohol addiction usually affects an individual’s self-esteem and confidence.
 This can be due to the shame and guilt associated with your addictive behaviors but, often, patients recognize that their overall functioning skills and body have begun to show signs of decline due to their drinking.
 As your physical appearance improves, it often helps patients regain their self-confidence as you not only feel healthy on the outside but will begin to feel more like the person you want to be inside.

 1. Weight Loss